Home>No Barriers to Education: Financial Aid at Sciences Po

 At Sciences Po, we firmly believe that financial barriers should not get in the way of education.
-That is why each year we dedicate more than 11.5 million euros in scholarships and financial aid.
-Thanks to this proactive social policy, every year we help 4 in 10 students (figures from 2018-2019).
+That is why each year we dedicate more than 11 million euros in scholarships and financial aid.
+Thanks to this proactive social policy, we support every year 4 in 10 students (figures from 2019-2020).

 1 in 3 students studies for free

 Sciences Po’s first engagement in its social policy is carried out in its tuition fees.
-In 2005, Sciences Po devised an innovative system for students of the European Economic Area: tuition fees are determined according to household income, on a sliding scale with 14 different rates of tuition.
-The first of these 14 ranks, is the zero fee level.
-This fee waiver is not just applicable to CROUS scholarship holders, but also to non-scholarship holders from low income backgrounds, and to all students with a disability.
-The result: 1 in 3 students were exempt of tuition fees in 2018-2019.
+In 2005, Sciences Po devised an innovative system for students of the European Economic Area: tuition fees are determined according to household income, on a sliding scale and calculated individually, in order to most closely match every student’s means.
+As a result, more than three students out of ten are exempt from tuition fees.
+This fee waiver is not just applicable to CROUS scholarship holders, but also to non-scholarship holders from low income backgrounds, to all students with a disability and to students with refugee status.

 What is a CROUS scholarship?